Birth Certificate Translation for UAE Visa | Guide

 Your translated birth certificate must match your passport and other documents exactly.
 Immigration officers compare documents during processing.
 If your name appears differently on the birth certificate translation versus your passport, your application may be rejected or delayed for clarification.

-Pay attention to name spelling (especially transliteration from non-Latin scripts), date format consistency, place names (city and country), and parents' names if included in your application.
+Pay attention to name spelling, especially transliteration from non-Latin scripts.
+Also verify date format consistency, place names, and parents’ names matching across documents.

 The Complete Process: From Certificate to Visa